Retatrutide: Big Trial Numbers, Bigger Unknowns

 3 of 36

-From the SAME peer-reviewed exit-interview study — three participants reported frustration due to disappointing weight loss (their weight loss didn't meet expectations).
+From the SAME peer-reviewed exit-interview study — three participants reported frustration due to disappointing weight loss that didn't meet expectations.
 Two reported reduced social participation from adverse events; another two from new eating habits.
-Not everyone wins on this drug.
-Individual response varies meaningfully, including in trial conditions with monitored care.
+Not everyone wins, even inside a Lilly-run trial with monitored care and a strong incentive to report success.

 Compounded Retatrutide Users